-The FMA shall adopt the following policy on physician off-label prescribing of medications:
+The FMA shall adopt the following policy on physician off-label prescribing of medications: 1.
+Off-label prescribing of medications is necessary to the practice of medicine.

-- 1. Off-label prescribing of medications is necessary to the practice of medicine. - 2.
-The FMA is opposed to the interference by non- medical entities in the physician-patient relationship by restricting a physician's ability to prescribe medications off-label. - 3.
-The FMA affirms American Medical Association Policy H-120.988, Patient Access to Treatments Prescribed by Their Physicians.
-(Amended Res 21-111, HOD 2021)
+2. The FMA is opposed to undue interference by in the physician-patient relationship by restricting a physician's ability to prescribe medications off-label.

+3. The FMA affirms American Medical Association Policy H-120.988, Patient Access to Treatments Prescribed by Their Physicians.
+(Amended Res 21-111, HOD 2021) (Amended Res 24-101, HOD 2024)